heig-vd-dai-course/heig-vd-dai-course/01-introduction-and-course-organization/README.md

 More specifically, the course material is available in the [`heig-vd-dai-course`](https://github.com/heig-vd-dai-course/heig-vd-dai-course) Git repository.

-I will not use Microsoft Teams nor CyberLearn.
-I want to keep it simple and efficient for you, and for us.
+We will not use Microsoft Teams nor CyberLearn.
+We want to keep it simple and efficient for you, and for us.
 One place to find it all.

-_PS: I accept issues and pull requests if you spot anything weird! :slightly_smiling_face:_
+_PS: We accept issues and pull requests if you spot anything weird! :slightly_smiling_face:_

 ## Communication channels